cbrown11/PlatformContactExample/README.md

 Though please note everything in memory at the moment, so database persitence will be lost if the services are stopped.

 Didnt managed to get the UI fully done but everything can be done by the gatewayAPI, which uses the GraphQL pattern.
-If you have used graphQL before it is introspection, so the playground wil have intellisense (hit ctrl+space for hint).
+If you haven't used graphQL before it is introspection, so the playground wil have intellisense (hit ctrl+space for a hint).

 https://graphql.org/learn/